cksystemsteaching/selfie/README.md

 4. `open`: a file for `read` and `write` access
 5. `malloc`: a given number of bytes contiguously on the heap

-The `exit` procedure may be called from anywhere in the code of a program to terminate program execution immediately when needed.
-However, strictly speaking, explicit support of `exit` is not necessary since returning from the `main` procedure terminates program execution implicitly.
+The `exit` procedure may be called from anywhere in the code of a program to terminate program execution immediately.
+However, strictly speaking, explicit support of `exit` is not necessary since returning from the `main` procedure terminates program execution implicitly anyway.
 Yet always returning to `main` for program termination may be quite inconvenient.
 Moreover, lifting implicit support of program termination, which is needed, to explicit support in `exit` is easy.

+The `read` and `write` procedures enable reading from and writing to files, respectively, including reading from *standard input*, that is, the keyboard and writing to *standard output*, that is, the console.
+Reading from and writing to files requires opening them using the `open` procedure.
+All three procedures are needed to perform input and output.
+In standard C, there is also a builtin procedure called `close` for closing files which is nevertheless not strictly needed in selfie since most programs we run with selfie do not open more than a few files and open files are all closed implicitly upon program termination.

+The `malloc` procedure allocates contiguous blocks of memory on the heap at runtime.
+Its counterpart in standard C is a procedure called `free` for freeing memory allocated with `malloc`.
+Similar to the `close` procedure, the `free` procedure is not strictly needed in selfie since most programs we run with selfie always terminate and do not allocate more than a few megabytes of memory.
+Also, memory allocated with `malloc` is all freed implicitly upon program termination.
+However, selfie does support freeing memory implicitly during program executing using a conservative garbage collector.
+More on that below.

+> Nobody needs to free or close anything

+We mentioned that before but repeat it here again: nobody needs to `free` any memory and, similarly, `close` any files unless you run out of resources.
+You can open a lot of files and allocate a lot of memory on modern computers before your code stops working.
+In our experience, it is only worth paying attention to returning resources if your code is supposed to run for indefinite amounts of time and continuously claims new resources to do so.
+Otherwise, modern operating systems take care of the problem by reclaiming resources whenever programs terminate.

+see sources for signatures

 includes